Dhruva2/MinimallyDisruptiveCurves.docs/menu2.md

   1. mean prey population over time
   2. max predator population over time

-- Along the axis of $r$-strategies to $K$-strategies, we found that predators (prey) could move in either direction, as long as prey (predators) moved in the opposite direction.
-We also got the precise parameter compensations that induced these movements.
+- One strategy (MDC1) was to alter the parameters to increase (decrease) birth and death rates of the predators while decreasing (increasing) those of the prey.
+Along the axis of $r$-strategies to $K$-strategies, this corresponds to one species moving in one direction, with the other going in reverse.

-- However, there is a limit: prey birth rates cannot go too low (see MDC2), or a mean prey population cannot be preserved.
-We see the specific birth rate at which this issue arises.
-At this point, MDC2 switches the direction of change for prey birth rates.
+- Another strategy (MDC2) was to modulate the frequency of the oscillations.
+MDC2 showed us exactly how to change the parameters to continuously modulate this frequency.

 @@infobox
 **By the way**